Park Shin-hye: 2013–2022: Breakthrough and mainstream success

 In 2016, Park made her small-screen comeback in SBS's medical drama Doctors, where she played a troubled teenager who later becomes a successful doctor.
 The drama was a hit and topped viewership ratings and popularity charts during its 10-week broadcast.
 She then appeared in the comedy film My Annoying Brother as a judo coach alongside actor Jo Jung-suk and Do Kyung-soo of Exo.
 In the same year, Park was chosen as the Most Favored Korean Actress by fans of the Korean Wave in the United States.

-Park next starred in the crime thriller film Heart Blackened, a Korean remake of the Hong Kong film Silent Witness, which released in 2017.
+Park next starred in the crime thriller film Heart Blackened, a Korean remake of the Hong Kong film Silent Witness, which was released in 2017.
 In 2018, Park became a cast member of the reality show Little Cabin in the Woods, produced by Na Young-seok, where she and fellow actor So Ji-sub documented their daily activities in a house located in Jeju Island.
 The same year, she starred in tvN's fantasy suspense drama Memories of the Alhambra, playing double roles as a hostel owner and a guitar-player NPC.
 The series was a commercial success and became one of the highest rated Korean dramas in cable television history.

 In 2020, Park starred in the disaster film #Alive alongside Yoo Ah-in, which was based on a script written by Hollywood screenwriter Matt Naylor.
 The film was commercially successful, being the 7th highest grossing in South Korea for the year 2020.
 The same year, she starred in the Lee Chung-hyun-directed thriller film The Call which tells the story of two women living in different time periods but are connected through a mysterious phone call.